Xyleninae

 (NCBI-index: 987927)

 A very recognizable and easily identifiable owlet moth is the Bird’s Wing (Dypterygia scabriuscula).
 The predominantly black wings have a light brown dorsum that tapers towards the inner edge in two arches into a wider brown spot against the costa.
 The top of the chest piece connects to the termen and is also brown and adorned with a hair-shaped crest.
 Near the apex is a light brown spot.
-The owl marks are the same color as the wing and are surrounded by a dark thin line.
-The flight period is from mid-April to August in two generations and its wingspan is 32-37mm.
+The owl marks are the same colour as the wing and are surrounded by a dark, thin line.
+The flight period is from mid-April to August in two generations, and its wingspan is 32-37mm.
 Host plant: Dock and Knotgrass.
 Dutch name: Vogelwiekje.
 Frisian name: Fûgelwjukje.

 Flying period: